pipeline-components/checkov/README.md

 This is an active open-source project.
 We are always open to people who want to use the code or contribute to it.

-We've set up a separate document for our [contribution guidelines](CONTRIBUTING.md).
+We've set up a separate document for our [contribution guidelines][contributing-link].

-Thank you for being involved! :heart_eyes:
+Thank you for being involved! 😍

 ## Authors & contributors